cwendorf/cwendorf.github.io/README.md

 ### Faculty Profile

 I am a Professor of Psychology at the University of Wisconsin - Stevens Point (UWSP).
-A central Wisconsin native, I came to UWSP in 2001.
-I have been Department Chair since 2010.
+My focus is in social and cultural psychology, along with statistics and research methods.

 ### This Website